Fast Brainwave Patterns May Predict Epilepsy Surgery Success

 Seizure frequency, triggers, sleep, missed meds, side effects, and rescue med use.

-This study looked at the effects of a treatment called stereotactic MRI-guided laser ablation (SLA) on children with tuberous sclerosis complex (TSC) who have epilepsy that does not respond to medication.
+This study looked at the effects of a medication called cenobamate on young adults with tuberous sclerosis complex (TSC) who have epilepsy that does not respond to other treatments.